Welcome in the new year with a traditional Southern New Year's Day meal. We always have blackeyed peas for luck and greens for wealth.

 Hoppin' John is a very old traditional Southern recipe that combines rice and blackeyed peas in one delicious bowl.

 And, of course, you must have greens of some type.
 Whether you choose turnips, mustard, or collards, is up to you, but here's how I prepare them.
 There's also a bonus recipe for corn pone bread at that same link.
 Perfect with your New Year's meal.

-If you’d prefer something a little less traditional, yet still in the spirit of the New Year, here’s a fantastic Peas and Greens Soup for you to consider.
-I got this recipe last year from an old high school friend and we have enjoyed it several times since.
-It’s easy to make, inexpensive, and oh so good!
+If you'd prefer something a little less traditional, yet still in the spirit of the New Year, here's a fantastic Peas and Greens Soup for you to consider.
+I got this recipe several years ago from an old high school friend and we now enjoyed it often.
+It's easy to make, inexpensive, and oh so good!

 No matter which you choose to try, these recipes will give you a real taste of a traditional Southern New Year's meal.